Can You Have Multiple Life Insurance Policies?

 - 2 Types of Life Insurance Policies

-- 4 Will All of the Policies Pay Out if I Die?
+- 4 Will All My Life Insurance Policies Pay Out if I Die?

-- 6 Pros and Cons of Having Multiple Life Insurance Policies
+- 6 What are the Pros of Having Multiple Life Insurance Policies?

 People are unlikely to take out multiple insurance policies on a single car, so why would you consider having more than one life insurance policy?
 Is it even possible to take out multiple life insurance policies in Australia?
 In this guide, we’ll answer those questions and more.

 - It is possible to have more than one life insurance policy.
 All policies will pay out as long as the terms and conditions are met.

 - The four main types of life cover are term life insurance, TPD, trauma, and income protection.
 Each serves a different purpose and may make it beneficial to have multiple policies.

 - Layering life insurance policies and allowing them to expire when no longer needed can help you save money and avoid being over-insured.

 Yes, You Can Have Multiple Life Insurance Policies